 - Spouses and children getting benefits through either the Fry Scholarship or the Survivors’ and Dependents’ Educational Assistance (DEA) Program

-Exception: You can’t get OJT if you’re an active-duty Servicemember or a spouse using a transferred benefit.
+Exception: You can’t get on-the-job training if you’re an active-duty service member or a spouse using a transferred benefit.

 What benefits can I get?

-- Money for housing, if you’re covered under the Post-9/11 GI Bill
+- Money for housing, if you use Post-9/11 GI Bill benefits

 How do I get these benefits?